Optimally weighted average derivative effects: Introduction

 and

-which we call `least squares estimands'; unlike conventional weighted ADEs, however, these estimands remain well defined even when $A$ is discrete or $\mu(\bm{x})$ is not differentiable.
-We motivate $\Psi$ as an optimally efficient weighted ADE, in a sense described in Section \ref{crump_type_result}.
-In Section \ref{sect_estimation}, estimators for $\psi$ and $\Psi$ are derived which attain the efficiency bound under the nonparametric model.
-These estimators do not require estimation of $f(\bm{x})$, thus alleviating the aforementioned concerns regarding kernel density estimation.

-The fact that $\psi$ and $\Psi$ are weighted ADEs is a surprising and novel contribution of our work.
-Both estimands have been studied in various other contexts and in Section \ref{related_lit} we illustrate their connection to non-parametric model projections \citep{Chambaz2012,Buja2019}.
-Additionally: $\Psi$ appears in the context of partially-linear model estimators \citep{Vansteelandt2020,Newey2018}; the numerator of $\Psi$ is the `generalised covariance measure' for conditional independence testing \citep{Shah2018}; $\psi$ has been used to estimate the ADE under conditionally linear modelling assumptions \citep{Hirshberg2018}.

-When $A\in\{0,1\}$ is binary, then $\psi$ and $\Psi$ respectively identify the average treatment effect (ATE) and the propensity overlap weighted effect of $A$ on $Y$ when $\bm{Z}$ is sufficient to adjust for confounding \citep{Crump2006,Crump2009,Robins2008,Li2018,Kallus2020}.
-Overlap weights (also known as variance weights) are motivated for their utility in policy learning and for addressing limited overlap between the populations exposed to $A=1$ and $A=0$.
-Inspired by the binary setting, we propose estimators for $\psi$, based on the R-learner of the conditional ATE \citep{Nie2017,Robinson1988}.
+The latter is equivalent to our optimally efficient estimand when the outcome variance is constant given exposure and covariates.
+Both estimands have also been studied in other contexts: $\Psi$ appears in the literature on partially-linear model estimators \citep{Vansteelandt2020,Chernozhukov2018, Newey2018}; the numerator of $\Psi$ is used for conditional independence testing \citep{Shah2018}; $\psi$ has been used to estimate the ADE under conditionally linear modelling assumptions \citep{Hirshberg2018}; when the exposure is binary, $\psi$ and $\Psi$ respectively identify the ATE and the propensity overlap weighted effect of exposure on outcome, when $\bm{Z}$ is sufficient to adjust for confounding \citep{Crump2006,Crump2009,Robins2008,Li2018,Kallus2020}.

+We compare estimators of $\psi$ and $\Psi$, the former being a contribution of our work, and the latter following from existing results.
+These estimators do not require estimation of the exposure density, thus alleviating the aforementioned concerns regarding kernel estimation in other WADEs ($\psi$ and $\Psi$ are WADEs according to Section \ref{sect:riesz}).
+Inspired by the binary exposure setting, our preferred estimator of $\psi$, is based on the R-learner of the conditional ATE \citep{Nie2017,Robinson1988}, and an analogous learner of the function $1/\Var(A|\bm{Z}=\bm{z})$, which we have not seen used elsewhere.
+Generally our estimators are amenable to data adaptive/ machine learning of requisite statistical functionals, as we demonstrate on simulated data in Section \ref{sect_simstud}, and on clinical data to determine the effect of Warfarin dose on blood clotting function in Section \ref{sect_appliedIll}.